jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Configuration of connection limits.

 * `max-connections`: Define the maximum concurrent connections on all proxies.
 Defaults to `2000` connections, which is also the HAProxy default configuration.
 * `maxconn-server`: Defines the maximum concurrent connections each server of a backend should receive.
-If not specified or a value lesser than or equal zero is used, an unlimited number of connections will be allowed.
+If not specified or a value less than or equal zero is used, an unlimited number of connections will be allowed.
 When the limit is reached, new connections will wait on a queue.
 * `maxqueue-server`: Defines the maximum number of connections should wait in the queue of a server.
 When this number is reached, new requests will be redispatched to another server, breaking sticky session if configured.
-The queue will be unlimited if the annotation is not specified or a value lesser than or equal to zero is used.
+The queue will be unlimited if the annotation is not specified or a value less than or equal to zero is used.

 See also: